Dream question: “I have a recurring dream that my teeth are falling out. What does this mean?”

-You may worry you are undesirable; in this context the fear of loss would be around your looks, perhaps as you get older.
+You may worry you are seen as undesirable; in this context, the fear of loss could be around your looks, perhaps as you get older.

 Dreams can be literal though – it may genuinely be a fear of losing your teeth, especially if you’ve seen (eg) and ad on the telly before bed that makes you think of it.

 A recurring theme with this dream is that people often say the teeth crumble in to the mouth.
-Anything in the mouth in a dream is usually to do with communication, so if there’s something blocking it this suggests there is an issue communicating with someone around you.
-This doesn’t mean you’re a poor communicator but may be that there is a specific person who, no matter how hard you try, you just can’t get your point across to them.
+Anything in the mouth in a dream or feeling like you can’t speak can be about communication, so this dream could suggest there is an issue communicating with someone around you.
+This doesn’t mean you’re a poor communicator, but may be that there is a specific person who, no matter how hard you try, you just can’t get your point across to them.

 What can help?